ipfs/ipfs-docs/docs/concepts/bitswap.md

 ### Session

 IPFS content blocks are often connected to each other through a [Merkle DAG](https://docs-beta.ipfs.io/concepts/merkle-dag/).
-If a sender's block requests *are* related, a mechanism called a Bitswap session can optimize block requests sent to other peers.
-This can increase transfer speed and reduce the number of duplicate blocks on the network.
+If a sender's block requests are related, a mechanism called a _Bitswap session_ can optimize block requests sent to other peers.
+This mechanism can increase transfer speed and reduce the number of duplicate blocks on the network.
 Active peers are favored, as they are tracked relative to them having the requested blocks and how quickly they respond.

 ### Provider/Providing